KlapkovGV/scratch-llm/README.md

 Token IDs are an intermediate representation used before converting tokens into embedding vectors.
 Each token ID is an integer in the range `[0, vocab_size-1]`.

-The mapping tokens to token IDs is done via a vocabulary.
-This vocabulary or a dictionary we can build from the training dataset.
+In a basic tokenizer, the mapping tokens to token IDs is done via a dictionary built from a training dataset.
+This is the simple approach.
 The vocabulary collects all unique tokens (words and special characters), sorts them alphabetically, and assigns each a unique integer.

+A major limitation of this approach is that it struggles with unknown words.
+Words that were not present in the training vocabulary.
+Depending on the implementation, it either raises an error or replaces the unknown word with a special '<unk>' token.

+As I understand, GPT models use **Byte Pair Encoding (BPE)**, a more modern tokenization approach.
+I found a clear implementation of BPE in 'tiktoken', an open-source library from OpenAI.
+BPE is a tokenization algorithm that converts text into tokens.
+It can handle any words, for example, common words are converted into tokens directly, while unknown words are broken down into smaller subword and then represented as a sequence of subword tokens.